clariusdev/cast/README.md

 # Overview

 The Cast API is based on the Clarius Cast protocol that the Clarius App uses for streaming images to multiple clients at once.
-It's primary use is for research purposes when access to real-time images is required, the Cast API provides a relatively simple way to get started.
+Its primary use is for research purposes when access to real-time images is required, the Cast API provides a relatively simple way to get started.
 The pure C API is deployed on desktop only, primarily because Clarius uses Qt heavily, a library that can often introduce difficulties when deploying or linking on mobile platforms.
 For commercial users wanting to deploy on mobile, Clarius has created a Java version specifically for interfacing to the Clarius App in an Android environment and an Objective-C framework specifically for interfacing to the Clarius App in an iOS environment.

 The Cast API does provide some mechanisms for control of the ultrasound probe, such as the ability to freeze, change parameters such as depth and gain; however these are generally considered secondary functions, as the main purpose of the Cast API is to easily obtain the images in real-time, as opposed to duplicating a control interface.